MemelangNet/meme2sql/readme.md

 # meme2sql

-This repo is to help developers build tools to convert [Memelang](https://memelang.net/) queries to SQL.
+This BETA repo is to help developers build tools to convert [Memelang](https://memelang.net/) queries to SQL.
 Contents are licensed under [Memelicense.net](https://memelicense.net/).

-This is currently in BETA.
-We're not yet able to handle paranthetical cluases (.Rx | .Ry).

 ## Files
 * *data-gen.py* is used to generate the data